dan909/dan909/README.md

-I work on scientific data about plants Miscanthus in particular, focusing on:
+I work on scientific data about plants, _Miscanthus_ in particular:
-- Germinating and growing seedlings 🌱
+- Understanding the germination and growth of seedlings 🌱
-- R Scripting
+- R & python scripting
-- Data Visualization
+- Data visualization
-- Image Analysis
+- Image analysis
-- Databases
+- Databases with SQL
-- Modelling miscanthus germination and growth
+- Modelling germination and growth
-- Field trial and controlled environment monitoring
+- Field and controlled environment monitoring systems
+- Experimatal design and statistical analysis